skymania/com.xiaomi-mi-zigbee/README.md

 ## Change Log:
 ### v 0.4.2
-* Add support for the Aqara Vibration Sensor (DJT11LM), with capabilities ((relative) tilt angles, vibration strength, tilt-, vibration-, drop- alarm)
+* Add support for the Aqara Vibration Sensor (DJT11LM), with capabilities tilt-, vibration-, drop-motion, tilt angles (to reference plane), tilt angles (to previous position), vibration strength, tilt-, vibration-, drop-alarm
 * Removing the old, no longer working, (marked DEPRECATED) cards as announced in as of release v 0.3.0
 * Optimizing the attribute report settings
 * Update ZigBee meshdriver to 1.2.27